Tanzu Observability by Wavefront supports two tools for working with queries:

-Query Editor allows advanced users to extract exactly the metrics they need from the data flowing into Wavefront.
-If an existing chart uses functions that are not supported in Chart Builder, or if the chart has been opened in Query Editor before, we show Query editor when you open the chart for edit.
+- Query Editor, discussed on this page, allows advanced users to extract exactly the metrics they need from ingested data.
+If a chart uses functions that are not supported in Chart Builder, or if the chart has been opened in Query Editor before, we show Query editor when you open the chart for edit.

 Query Editor expects that you type the query using the elements of the query language.
 See Wavefront Query Language Quick Reference for a complete reference - each function links to a reference page.